inmyth/guardian-mds-mme-translator/README.md

 - `group-id-suffix-override`: suffix on the group id.
 This is used only in testing.

 If group id is the same the instance will cooperate with each other to consume the data.

+## Test
+- Run docker container: redis at localhost:6039 and mysql at localhost:3306